ddsky/spoonacular-api-clients/java/docs/DefaultApi.md

 DefaultApi apiInstance = new DefaultApi();
 String ingredients = apples,flour,sugar; // String | A comma-separated list of ingredients that the recipes should contain.
-BigDecimal number = 10; // BigDecimal | The maximal number of recipes to return (between 1 and 100).
+BigDecimal number = 10; // BigDecimal | The maximum number of recipes to return (between 1 and 100).
 Defaults to 10.
-Boolean limitLicense = true; // Boolean | Whether the recipes should have an open license that allows for displaying with proper attribution.
+Boolean limitLicense = true; // Boolean | Whether the recipes should have an open license that allows display with proper attribution.
 BigDecimal ranking = 1; // BigDecimal | Whether to maximize used ingredients (1) or minimize missing ingredients (2) first.
-Boolean ignorePantry = true; // Boolean | Whether to ignore pantry ingredients such as water, salt, flour etc. try {
+Boolean ignorePantry = true; // Boolean | Whether to ignore typical pantry items, such as water, salt, flour, etc. try {
     Object result = apiInstance.searchRecipesByIngredients(ingredients, number, limitLicense, ranking, ignorePantry);
     System.out.println(result);